Rankbach Railway

-The Rankbach Railway (Rankbachbahn) is a 14.253 km long single-track railway line from Renningen to Böblingen in the southwestern region of Stuttgart in the German state of Baden-Württemberg.
+The Rankbach Railway (Rankbachbahn) is a 14.253 km long double-track railway line from Renningen to Böblingen in the southwestern region of Stuttgart in the German state of Baden-Württemberg.
 The line is named after the Rankbach stream.
 It is served by the Stuttgart S-Bahn between Böblingen and Renningen.

 History

 The Ranbbach Railway opened on 1 October 1915.
 The reason it was opened was because the Germans needed a quicker means of transport to the front line during World War I and was used commercially once the war ended.
 On 29 September 1970 passenger operations between Renningen and Sindelfingen were abandoned.
 As part of the planning for the Stuttgart S-Bahn, capacity was created by shifting the operation of freight trains from sections of the Stuttgart–Würzburg and Stuttgart–Horb railway to the Rankbach line, which was upgraded in the early 1970s.
 The line has been electrified since 10 April 1972.
 In the course of the electrification the line speed was also increased from 60 km/h to 80 km/h.

 The section between Maichingen and Böblingen was opened as part of the Stuttgart S-Bahn network on 10 June 2010.
 Regular operations started on 14 June 2010.
 The remaining section to Renningen was opened on 8 December 2012.